If you want to run a remote team successfully, you have to make sure you address all of the small challenges that come with a virtual workplace.

 Once you have found the perfect new member of your team, make sure you give him or her the right start.
 We all know: The first impression matters.

-Moreover, you should provide training material or process documentations that help them get started with their tasks.
+Moreover, you should provide training material or process documentation that helps them get started with their tasks.

 3. Communicate the Company’s Values